 According to Thomas Franklin Waters, coal began to be used in Ipswich about 1832 and in 1839 advertisements of coal stoves appeared in the Ipswich Register.
 The first full cargo of coal did not arrive at our wharves until the early forties.
 The use of coal was so little understood that David Harris brought home a large lump of coal he found on the beach near the wreck, put it in the fireplace and marveled that it would burn “no better than a stone.”

-The sand bar that extends from Plum Island out from Crane Beach has caused many shipwrecks.
+The sandbar that extends from Plum Island out from Crane Beach has caused many shipwrecks.
 In 1839 the schooner Deposit was lost at Crane Beach with only the Captain’s wife and two crew members surviving.
-In 1909 the sand schooner Ada K. Damon suffered the same fate but with no casualties.
+In 1909 the sand schooner Ada K. Damon grounded at Steep Hill Beach but with no casualties, and remains there today.

 - Perley, Sidney: Historic Storms of New England

 - Snow, Edward Rowe: Storms and Shipwrecks of New England

 - Waters, Thomas Franklin: Ipswich in the Massachusetts Bay Colony Vol. II